Geylang Bahru: History

 Kolam Ayer roughly covers the modern-day subzones of Geylang Bahru and Kallang Way, part of the Kallang and Geylang planning areas respectively.

 Before the development of Kallang, Kolam Ayer (as it was known at the time) had numerous Malay kampongs.
 The precinct was mainly served by a main road called Jalan Kolam Ayer before the 1960s.
 This road was eventually merged to form part of the present-day Pan Island Expressway (PIE).

 During the dredging of the Kallang River in the late 1960s and early 1970s, (Note: The history of the "Kallang River" by the National Heritage Board) the Singapore government filled and leveled up the surrounding riverside with red mud that was carried by trucks from a nearby hill called Ang Chiang San (modern-day Toa Payoh).
 These areas formed what are today Bendemeer, Kallang Bahru and the old Geylang Bahru estate.

 Since then, the precinct was connected with the Kolam Ayer Community Club and the People's Action Party Kolam Ayer Branch.

 After the 1980s, the Jalan Besar Town Council relocated its office in Kallang Bahru.
-It was later renamed Moulmein-Kallang between 2011-2015 after the redrawing of GRC boundaries.
+It was later renamed Moulmein-Kallang between 2011 and 2015 after the redrawing of GRC boundaries.
 The old name was then restored following the 2015 general elections.

 In April 2008, the Kolam Ayer ABC Waterfront was officially opened to the public as the first project under the Active, Beautiful, Clean Waters programme handled by Public Utilities Board.

-Today, residents of Geylang Bahru are managed by the People's Association under the Kolam Ayer Geylang Bahru Residents Committee.